exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 #### Theory 5 Overview

 Theory 5 is based on logistic function.
+This theory is slow early, but becomes very powerful later on in the game.
+It is recommended to keep pushing this theory as high as possible before reaching ee14k ft.
+Make sure to carefully read the behaviour of c1 and c2 variables in this theory, as the behaviours are quite unique.
 <br><br>

 #### Theory 5 Equation Description